carlosmizabi/shopping-cart/README.md

 # Notes

-Best way to run it is by running the tests.
+Best way to try it is by running the tests.

 `./gradlew test`